zhang-dut/zotero-file/README.md

 ## How to use?

-1. Download the latest released [xpi file](https://github.com/muisedestiny/zotero-file/releases/latest/download/zotero-file.xpi).
-2. In Zotero 7, go to `Tools` -> `Add-ons` -> drag the xpi file to a new open window.
+To install `Zotero File` in Zotero 7, download [xpi file](https://github.com/muisedestiny/zotero-file/releases/latest/download/zotero-file.xpi) to your computer.
+Then, in Zotero, click "Tools → Add-ons" and drag the .xpi onto the Add-ons window.

 ## Note